saurav-22/aws-ec2-spot-fleet-automation/README.md

 - **Spot Fleet Requests** → to launch instances across multiple subnets with high availability.
 - **AWS CLI** → to request, describe, and manage fleets.
-- **PowerShell** → to automate the full lifecycle (launch, wait for instance, fetch public IP, SSH in).
+- **PowerShell OR Bash** → to automate the full lifecycle (launch, wait for instance, fetch public IP, SSH in).
 - **UserData scripts** → to bootstrap essential DevOps tools (Git, Docker, Jenkins) immediately on first boot.

 ### 🔹 Why this project?